New perspectives on $p$-adic regulator formulae: Introduction

 \subsection{Acknowledgements}

-We wish to thank David Loeffler for inviting T.-H.H. and L.M. to Brig in March 2025, in which he suggested the authors to work on this topic, as well as for his constant and valuable support throughout the preparation of this article.
-We thank Andrew Graham for helpful discussions.
+We thank David Loeffler for inviting T.-H.H. and L.M. to Brig in March 2025, as well as for his constant and valuable support throughout the preparation of this article.
+We thank Andrew Graham and Marco Seveso for helpful discussions on a first draft of this work.

 T.-H.H. is supported by the grant G5392391GRA3C565LAGAXR from the ANR-DFG Project HEGAL as a postdoctoral researcher in LAGA, Universit\'{e} Paris XIII.
 A.K. is supported by the European Research Council through the Horizon 2020 Excellent Science programme (Consolidator Grant ``Shimura varieties and the BSD conjecture'', grant ID 101001051) as a postdoctoral researcher at UniDistance Suisse.
-L.M. is funded by the Simons Collaboration on Perfection in Algebra, Geometry and Topology as postdoctoral researcher at CNRS.
+L.M. was funded by the Simons Collaboration on Perfection in Algebra, Geometry and Topology as postdoctoral researcher at CNRS when most of this work was carried out.
+He is currently funded by the Progetto di Eccellenza U-GOV DECC23\_012\_AC as a postdoctoral researcher at Università degli Studi di Milano.